Visualize Colors

 From an Image

 Another possibility creates a palette from an image.
-For example, there could be official corporate logos or photographs from which a palette could be extracted from one of many online free services and then incorporated into subsequent data visualizations.
+For example, there could be official corporate logos or photographs from which a palette could be extracted using one of many free online services, then incorporated into subsequent data visualizations.
 Find the image picker illustrated in Figure 18 at coolors.co.
-Drag the circles on the picture around to obtain different colors.
+Upload the image, then drag the circles on the picture around to obtain different colors.
 Drag a color to a different spot on the palette to rearrange the colors.

 Figure 18: A palette derived from the colors of a burning candle.